LAWYER PPC PLAYBOOK

 Of those searchers?
 Over 64.6% state that they click on Google ads when they’re shopping online.

-With all the changes, updates and technological advances in the digital marketing industry one thing remains the same: the power of PPC.
+With all the changes, updates and technological advances in the digital marketing industry one thing remains the same: the power of law firm PPC.

-PPC is the most dominant and fastest driver of intent-based leads for your law firm.
+Law Firm PPC is the most dominant and fastest driver of intent-based leads.

 Don’t worry, this definitive guide will help you set your first law firm PPC campaign up for success.

-Looking for more tips on setting your PPC campaign up for success?
+Looking for more tips on setting your law firm’s PPC campaign up for success?
 Take our Free E-Book with you on the go.
 Download it today.

-Pay Per Click (PPC) advertising is the fastest way to generate immediate leads for your business.
+Pay Per Click (PPC) advertising is the fastest way to generate immediate leads for your law firm.

 While SEO and Social Media are great and necessary strategies for marketing your law firm, they aren’t the best avenues for generating immediate leads and cases.